 Elsie S. Ramos, 56, Filipino, Senior Vice-President, is the Head of Litigation/Labor Division.
-Prior to this appointment, she was the Head of Legal Affairs Division.
+Prior to this appointment, she was Head of Legal Affairs Division.
 She joined the Bank in 2006 and assumed the position of Litigation Department Head.
 Prior to joining RCBC, she was the Corporate Lawyer and Head of Legal and Corporate Affairs Division for Empire East/Land Holdings (2004 to 2006), Senior Associate and Lawyer-In-Charge of the Docket/Records Section for Ponce Enrile Reyes and Manalastas (2003 to 2004), Senior Associate for Martinez and Mendoza (2001 to 2002), Senior/Junior Associate for Ponce Enrile Reyes and Manalastas (1996 to 2000) and Legal Consultant for Companero Y Companera (1997 to 1998).
 She held various positions in the University of the Philippines, Department of History such as Assistant Professor (1994 to 1998), Assistant to the Chairman (1992 to 1993) and Instructor (1988 to 1994).
 She was also a Part-Time Instructor at the St. Scholastica's College, Manila from 1987 to 1989.
 She obtained her Bachelor of Arts and Master of Arts degree in History from the University of the Philippines, Diliman.
 She also finished her Bachelor of Law in the same university.

-Ismael S. Reyes, 55, Filipino, Senior Vice-President, is a Regional Sales Director for Quezon City.
+Ismael S. Reyes, 56, Filipino, Senior Vice-President, is currently the Segment Head of RBG Marketing & Strategy.
+Prior to assuming this role in March 21, 2022, he was designated as Regional Sales Director for Metro Central Region.
+He was also previously assigned as the Regional Sales Director for Quezon City.
 Prior to this, he served as Head of Retail Banking Marketing Segment.
 He was formerly the National Sales Director when he joined the Bank in 2013.
 Prior to joining RCBC, he assumed various positions in Philippine Savings Bank as First Vice-President/ Head of the Loans Operations Group (October 2012 to October 2013), First Vice President/Branch Banking Group Head (January 2011 to October 2012), Vice-President/Deputy Branch Banking Group Head (June 2010 to December 2010) and Vice- President/ Business Development Unit Head (October 2008 to May 2010).
 He worked for iRemit Inc where he handled roles such as Division Head for Market Management (January 2004 to September 2008) and Deputy Head for the Global Sales and Marketing Division (August 2001 to December 2003).
 He also worked with Bank of the Philippine Islands where he was assigned as Operations Manager/Section Head for Funds Transfer Department from 1999 to 2001.
 His banking career started in Far East Bank in 1987 when he was hired as Staff for International Operations Division.
 By 1990 he was promoted to a supervisory rank in the same division and as an officer in 1993.
 He held the position of Department Head in International Operations in 1995 and became a Project Officer for the Remittance Center in 1996.
 Mr. Reyes earned his Bachelor of Science degree in Commerce major in Economics at the University of Santo Tomas.